MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-use-saft-audit-files-export.md

 From the **Import SAF-T Files** page, you can find details about imported SAF-T files with the specific name and the date when the file has been uploaded.

 > [!NOTE]
-> When you import SAF-T file, keep in mind there are no additional actions in the system based on this information.
+> When you import the SAF-T file, keep in mind that there are no additional actions in the system based on this information.
 Dynamics 365 Business Central can only keep the list of uploaded files.

 ## See also
 [Financial Management](../../finance.md)